ByronVelasco/ImprovedMergeSort/README.md

    This Python script includes all the sorting algorithms developed specifically for this project.

+- `requirements.txt` Text File:

+   This file lists all the dependencies required to run the project.

 ## **Final Note**

 The system developed for this project was created solely for academic purposes.
 It is not designed to be an optimal or production-grade benchmarking tool.